Forbidden fruit: Coco de mer

 Charles George Gordon identified the forbidden fruit of the tree of knowledge with the coco de mer.

 Parallel concepts

+Alcohol in the Bible explores the dual role of alcohol, highlighting its positive uses and warnings against excess.
+In biblical narratives, the fermentation of fruit into wine holds significance, with grapes and wine often linked to both celebration and cautionary tales of sin and temptation, reminiscent of the concept of the forbidden fruit.

 Greek mythology

 The similarities of the story to the story of Pandora's box were identified by early Christians such as Tertullian, Origen, and Gregory of Nazianzus.